 WARNING This kit definitely contains dangerous things.
 The flexDF transponder device has not been tested or certified by any regulatory agency for implantation or use inside the human body.
 Use of this device is strictly at your own risk.

 This is a private beta pre-order for the flexDF.
-The flexDF is a semi-flexible biopolymer treated inlay carrying the DESFire EV1 8kB chip, which is approximately 10mm wide by 22mm long.
+The flexDF is a semi-flexible biopolymer treated inlay, approximately 10mm wide by 22mm long, carrying the DESFire EV1 8kB NFC Type 4 multi-application chip.
 The beta units will be hand treated and trimmed, so not every tag will be uniform size.
 They will be shipped in small plastic containers with chlorhexidine solution.
 Installation notes for your body modification or medical professional are as follows;

 – Do not install under any gripping surface (e.g. no palm side installations)

 – Do not install atop or parallel to any joints (flex device are only “semi-flexible”)

 – Incise skin with scalpel, making 11mm wide incision

 – Slide flexDF under skin by hand, do not use gripping tools

 – Suture to close wound, do not pierce flexDF with suture needle

 – The biopolymer is ISO 10993 and USP Class IV tested and certified, however the final product has not been tested post-processing, meaning material changes during processing could render the final product unsafe in some way.
 Testing is planned for later, however beta testers will be installing untested products.